 php7.3 -v

-That’s it!
-PHP is now successfully installed in your system.
-You can begin developing PHP based applications, or setup applications which require PHP, eg. WordPress or Drupal.
+That's it!
+You have successfully installed PHP on your Ubuntu 20.04 LTS system.
+You can now begin developing PHP applications or set up software that requires PHP, such as WordPress or Drupal.